Most Useful ESXCLI and ESXi Shell Commands for Your VMware Environment

 soft – a correct signal is sent in the guest operating system to shut down a VM correctly;

 hard – a VM is shut down immediately;

 force - VM is powered off similarly to how a computer is powered off when unplugging the power cable.
 Only use this type of powering off the VM if the previous two types were unsuccessful.

-Other Useful ESXi Shell Commands
+ESXi SSH Commands